-(a) Appointment of Attorney.
-If a lawyer has been transferred to incapacity inactive status, has disappeared or died, or has been suspended or disbarred, and no partner, personal representative or other responsible party capable of conducting the lawyer's affairs is known to exist, disciplinary counsel shall petition the Supreme Court for an order appointing an attorney or attorneys to inventory the files of the inactive, disappeared, deceased, suspended or disbarred lawyer and to take action as appropriate to protect the interests of the lawyer and the lawyer's clients.
-If the Supreme Court determines that a lawyer suffers from a physical or mental condition that adversely affects the lawyer's ability to practice law but decides that a transfer to incapacity inactive status is not warranted, it may appoint an attorney to protect clients' interests.
-The order of appointment shall be public.
+(b) Petition.
+If a lawyer has been transferred to incapacity inactive status, has disappeared or died, or has been suspended or disbarred, and no partner, personal representative or other responsible party capable of conducting the lawyer's affairs is known to exist, disciplinary counsel shall petition the Supreme Court for an order of receivership appointing the receiver to inventory the files of the inactive, disappeared, deceased, suspended or disbarred lawyer and to take action as appropriate to protect the interests of the lawyer and the lawyer's clients.
+If the Supreme Court determines that a lawyer suffers from a physical or mental condition that adversely affects the lawyer's ability to practice law but decides that a transfer to incapacity inactive status is not warranted, it may appoint the receiver to protect clients' interests.
+The order of receivership shall be public.

-(1) Take custody of the lawyer's files and trust or escrow accounts.
-The chair or vice chair may issue such orders as may be necessary to assist the appointed attorney in obtaining custody over such files and accounts, to include orders compelling the lawyer or a third party to take specific action regarding the files and accounts.
+(1) Take custody of the lawyer's active and closed files and trust, escrow, operating and any other law office accounts.
+The chair or vice chair may issue such orders as may be necessary to assist the receiver in obtaining custody over such files and accounts, to include orders compelling the lawyer or a third party to take specific action regarding the files and accounts.
 The willful failure to comply with such an order may be punished as a contempt of the Supreme Court.
-A party who wishes to challenge such an order must immediately seek review of the order by petition to the Supreme Court.
+A party who wishes to challenge such an order must immediately seek review of the order by petition to the Supreme Court;

 (4) Release to each client the papers, money or other property to which the client is entitled.
-Before releasing the property, appointed counsel shall obtain a receipt from the client for the property;
+Before releasing the property, the receiver shall obtain a receipt from the client for the property;

 (5) With the consent of the client, file notices, motions or pleadings on behalf of the client where jurisdictional time limits are involved and other legal counsel has not yet been obtained; and

-(6) Perform any other acts directed in the order of appointment.
+(6) Perform any other acts directed in the order of receivership.

-(c) Period of Appointment.
-An appointment shall be for a period of no longer than 9 months.
-Upon application by the appointed attorney, the Supreme Court may extend the period of appointment as necessary.
+(d) Term of Order.
+The term of an order of receivership shall be for a period of no longer than 9 months.
+Upon application by the receiver, the Supreme Court may extend the term of the order as necessary.

-(d) Representation of Clients.
-Clients should be encouraged to engage other counsel as soon as possible but nothing in this paragraph shall be construed as preventing the appointed attorney from accepting employment by any client of the lawyer.
+(e) Representation of Clients.
+Clients should be encouraged to engage other counsel as soon as possible.

-(e) Termination of Appointment.
-When the provisions of (b) above and the order of appointment have been complied with, the appointed attorney shall apply to the Supreme Court for termination of the appointment.
-The application shall contain the written releases of clients to whom files and other property were returned, information regarding the efforts made to contact the lawyer's remaining clients, an inventory of the files and other property remaining in the appointed attorney's possession and an itemized account of the expenses incurred in carrying out the order of the Supreme Court appointing the attorney.
-Upon approval of the application by the Supreme Court, all files and property remaining in the appointed attorney's possession shall be deposited with the Commission.
+(f) Termination of Receivership.
+When the provisions of (c) above and the order of receivership have been complied with, the receiver shall apply to the Supreme Court for termination of the receivership.
+The application shall contain the written releases of clients to whom files and other property were returned, information regarding the efforts made to contact the lawyer's remaining clients, an inventory of the files and other property remaining in the receiver's possession and an itemized account of the expenses incurred in carrying out the order of receivership.
+Upon approval of the application by the Supreme Court, all files and property remaining in the receiver's possession shall be retained by the Commission.
 Unless otherwise ordered by the Supreme Court, the files shall be retained by the Commission for a period of 3 years at which time they shall be destroyed in a manner which protects their confidentiality.
 Other client property remaining in the possession of the Commission after 3 years shall be disposed of in a manner as ordered by the Supreme Court.

-(f) Compensation and Expenses.
+(g) Appointment of Attorneys to Assist the Receiver.
+Upon petition of the receiver, the Supreme Court may appoint members of the South Carolina Bar as needed to assist the receiver in performing duties under this rule.
 With the exception of reasonable and necessary expenses, such as postage, telephone bills, copies, supplies and the cost of publishing legal notice in the newspaper, an appointed attorney shall serve without compensation as a service to the legal profession.
 However, the Supreme Court may order that the appointed attorney be reimbursed a reasonable amount for other expenses, such as the appointed attorney's time or the time of support staff, when it determines that extraordinary time and services were necessary for the completion of the required duties or when the appointment has worked a substantial hardship on the appointed attorney's practice.
 The Supreme Court shall determine the reasonableness of necessary expenses and other expenses.1 Expenses which are approved and awarded by the Supreme Court shall be paid from funds remaining in the lawyer's accounts.
-If no such funds exist, payment shall be made from the Lawyers' Fund for Client Protection under Rule 411, SCACR.
+If no such funds exist, payment shall be made first from any budgeted allocation of the Additional License Fee to Support Lawyer and Judicial Disciplinary Functions and then from the Lawyers' Fund for Client Protection under Rule 411, SCACR.
 If the appointed attorney's expenses are paid by the Lawyers' Fund for Client Protection, the Supreme Court may order the lawyer to reimburse that Fund.

-(g) Protection of Client Information.
-An appointed attorney shall not be permitted to disclose any information contained in the files inventoried without the consent of the client to whom the file relates, except as necessary to carry out the order of appointment.
+(h) Protection of Client Information.
+Neither the receiver nor an attorney appointed to assist the receiver shall be permitted to disclose any information contained in the files inventoried without the consent of the client to whom the file relates, except as necessary to carry out the order of receivership or order of appointment.

-1 In an effort to balance the need to preserve the Lawyers' Fund for Client Protection with the need to, in certain situations, reimburse attorneys appointed pursuant to Rule 31, RLDE, Rule 413, SCACR, the following rates are currently established for reimbursement of the appointed attorney's fees, support staff costs and the cost of copies, but are subject to change at the discretion of the Court.
+1 In an effort to balance the need to preserve the allocated portion of the Additional License Fee to Support Lawyer and Judicial Disciplinary Functions and the Lawyers' Fund for Client Protection with the need to, in certain situations, reimburse attorneys appointed pursuant to Rule 31(g), RLDE, Rule 413, SCACR, the following rates are currently established for reimbursement of the appointed attorney's fees, support staff costs and the cost of copies, but are subject to change at the discretion of the Court.